Cleansing Protocols: Panchakarma or Pacification therapies?

 Tier 2 (next level more comprehensive) *this cleanse protocol falls under shamana cikitsa

-9. “Stacking Treatments” is always a possibility, whether during the cleansing protocols or simply as part of the current plans in place.
-Stacking Treatments refers to having more than one treatment conducted during any one session that can range from 1.5 hours to 4 hours on average.
+“Stacking Treatments” is always a possibility, whether during the cleansing protocols or simply as part of the current plans in place.
+Stacking Treatments refers to having more than one treatment conducted during any one session, which can range from 1.5 hours to 4 hours on average.
 The cost for this will vary per treatment.

-a) Pre-existing Patient: (3 Day)—3 Shirodhara, Abhyanga w/ Svedha = $900.00 *this is due to having already been established as a patient with the needs being understood, including that there tends to be a follow-up session that is usually either part of Package A or Option B.
+a) Pre-existing Patient: (3 Day)—3 Shirodhara, Abhyanga w/ Svedha = $1,585.00 *This is due to having already been established as a patient with the needs being understood, including that there tends to be a follow-up session that is usually either part of Package A or Option B.

-b) Pre-existing Patient: (5 Day)—5 Shirodhara, Abhyanga w/ Svedha = $1,500.00 *this is due to having already been established as a patient with the needs being understood, including that there tends to be a follow-up session that is usually either part of Package A or Option B.
+b) Pre-existing Patient: (5 Day)—5 Shirodhara, Abhyanga w/ Svedha = $2,215.00 *This is due to having already been established as a patient with the needs being understood, including that there tends to be a follow-up session that is usually either part of Package A or Option B.

 Tier 3a (traveling to and from home and actual Panchakarma) *This option allows you to commute daily and plan accordingly.

-1. For either a New Patient or Pre-Existing Patient, this is determined on a case-by-case basis.
+For either a New Patient or Pre-Existing Patient, this is determined on a case-by-case basis.
 In both cases, a full consultation is required.
-New Patients click HERE for details.
+New Patients click HERE for details. *Not everyone is a candidate for panchakarma.

-4. The cost will be based on four to six days (not on Sunday) and determined by the individualized protocol that will include treatments, food provisions (around $40.00 daily), herbal medicines, and specific formulations that are prepared in packages at the associated dispensary, clinician availability, planning, preparation, and other relevant expenses.
-The average cost could be around $2,500.00 excluding room and board.
+The cost will be based on five to six days (not on Sunday) and determined by the individualized protocol that will include treatments, food provisions (around $40.00 daily), herbal medicines, and specific formulations that are prepared in packages at the associated dispensary, clinician availability, planning, preparation, and other relevant expenses.
+The average cost could be around $4,000.00, excluding room and board.
+You can commute or locate a local Airbnb for accommodations.